csswizardry/csswizardry.github.com/_posts/2016-10-19-continue-normalising-your-css.md

 against the philosophy that [websites do not need to look the same in every browser](http://dowebsitesneedtolookexactlythesameineverybrowser.com/): a stance we fought very very hard to achieve.
-Whilst I absolutely agree that websites do not need to look the same in every browser—doing so is very time consuming, usually very frustrating, and seldom worth the time or effort—this argument is made on a false assumption: that Normalize.css exists to make websites look the same in every browser.
+Whilst I absolutely agree that websites do not need to look the same in every browser — doing so is very time consuming, usually very frustrating, and seldom worth the time or effort — this argument is made on a false assumption: that Normalize.css exists to make websites look the same in every browser.